kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

 |  | **FOR SHOPEE PURCHASE PLEASE CHOOSE THE สีดำชุดท่อหด127 OPTION** ![Shopee Heatshrink](images/ss-heatshrink.png) |

-## Troubleshooting
-\[TO BE UPDATED\]

-## Basic Troubleshooting
-\[TO BE UPDATED\]

-## Contact Us

-For issues unresolved by the basic troubleshooting instructions provided, please collect and send the following information to the artist/s *(preferrably through email)*:

-* Description of the problem;
-* Date and time;
-* Detailed video of the whole artwork;
-* Detailed photograph of the suspected faulty component w/ annotation/s;
-* Detailed photograph of the circuitry;
-* Resolutions made prior to contacting the artist/s;
-* Personnel involved.

 ## Support (Contact Us)

-If you would like support for this work or for urgent concerns, kindly contact the artists in their studios in the Philippines:
+If you would like support during assembly, kindly contact the artists in their studios in the Philippines:

 **KOLOWN**
 www.kolown.net